prabuw/prabuw.github.io/about/index.markdown

 Hi, my name is Prabu Weerasinghe.
 I'm a Sri Lankan that left my homeland very young and grew up predominantly in Singapore and Australia.
 I currently reside in Sydney, Australia.

-I'm developer primarily working with .NET technologies, where C# is my language of choice.
+I'm developer primarily working with .NET technologies, plying my trade as a consultant.
+C# is my language of choice.
 Apart from C#, I have an interest with Javascript.

 When I'm not doing work, I have a slight obsession with football, either playing or watching it.
-I am a gooner and support The Arsenal. **Come on you Gunners**.
-My crowning moment as football fanatic has been attending a world cup final (Spain vs Netherlands 2010).
+I am a [gooner](http://www.urbandictionary.com/define.php?term=gooner "gooner").] **Come on you Gunners**.
+My crowning moment as football fanatic has been attending a world cup final.

 I also have an interest in the diving and also keep a reef tank.
 Whenever, I get the opportunity I also travel to see the rest of this planet.

+I keep this blog mostly as a reference/reminder of things I came across in software development.
+I occasionally will blog about other topics, such as my hobbies.